nnMIL: A generalizable multiple instance learning framework for computational pathology

-\textbf{Classification tasks.} For classification tasks, the final prediction is computed as the mean of the $K$ logits: The probability distribution for each chunk is obtained by applying the softmax function: $p_k = \text{softmax}(\hat{y}_k)$, and the average probability distribution is $\bar{p} = \frac{1}{K} \sum_{k=1}^{K} p_k$.
-The total uncertainty is quantified as the entropy of the average prediction: where $C$ is the number of classes and $\bar{p}_c$ is the average probability for class $c$.
-The aleatoric uncertainty (data uncertainty) is computed as the average entropy across all chunks:
+where $C$ is the number of classes and $\bar{p}_c$ is the average predicted probability for class $c$.
+The aleatoric uncertainty is estimated as the average entropy across chunk-level predictions:

-where $p_{k,c}$ is the probability of class $c$ for chunk $k$.
-The epistemic uncertainty (model uncertainty) is quantified as the mutual information (MI) between the input and model parameters, which represents the difference between total and aleatoric uncertainty: The mutual information captures the model's uncertainty about the prediction, with higher values indicating greater epistemic uncertainty.
-This decomposition follows the information-theoretic interpretation where total uncertainty equals the sum of aleatoric and epistemic components.
-For binary and multi-class classification tasks, both epistemic (MI) and aleatoric ($H_{\text{aleatoric}}$) uncertainties can be computed and used for selective prediction or model interpretation.
-To simplify the results, we employed the ($H_{\text{aleatoric}}$) for slide-level interpretability.
+where $p_{k,c}$ is the predicted probability of class $c$ from chunk $k$.
+The epistemic uncertainty is estimated by the mutual information (MI), defined as the difference between total and aleatoric uncertainty:

+The mutual information captures the disagreement among predictions from different feature subspaces, with higher values indicating greater epistemic uncertainty.
+For binary and multi-class classification tasks, both MI and $H_{\mathrm{aleatoric}}$ can be computed and used for selective prediction or model interpretation.
+For simplicity, we used $H_{\mathrm{aleatoric}}$ as the uncertainty score for slide-level interpretability.

-\textbf{Prognosis prediction tasks.} For survival analysis using Cox proportional hazards models, the final risk score is computed using log-sum-exp aggregation across $K$ chunks: where $\eta_k$ is the risk score (log hazard ratio) from chunk $k$.
-The primary epistemic uncertainty measure is the variance of risk scores across chunks: where $\bar{\eta} = \frac{1}{K} \sum_{k=1}^{K} \eta_k$ is the mean risk score.
-For clinical interpretability, we also compute the uncertainty in predicted survival probabilities\cite{cox1972regression,kvamme2021continuous}.
-Given the baseline survival function $S_0(t)$ estimated from the training data, the survival probability at time $t$ for each chunk is: The uncertainty in survival probability prediction is then quantified as the standard deviation across chunks: where $\bar{S}(t) = \frac{1}{K} \sum_{k=1}^{K} S_k(t)$ is the mean survival probability.
-For patients with multiple WSIs, the uncertainty is adjusted by dividing by $\sqrt{n_{\text{WSI}}}$ to account for the increased sample size:
+\textbf{Prognosis prediction tasks.} For survival analysis using Cox proportional hazards models, each feature subspace produces a risk score $\eta_k$.
+The final risk score can be obtained either by averaging the $K$ risk scores or by using log-mean-exp aggregation across the $K$ chunks:

+where $\eta_k$ is the risk score, or log hazard ratio, predicted from chunk $k$.
+In practice, these two aggregation strategies yielded similar results.
+The primary uncertainty measure for prognosis prediction is the variance of risk scores across chunks:

+where $\bar{\eta} = \frac{1}{K} \sum_{k=1}^{K} \eta_k$ is the mean risk score.
+This variance directly measures the variability of risk predictions across feature subspaces and serves as an epistemic uncertainty estimate for survival prediction.

+For clinical interpretability, we also computed uncertainty in predicted survival probabilities\cite{cox1972regression,kvamme2021continuous}.
+Given the baseline survival function $S_0(t)$ estimated from the training data, the survival probability at time $t$ for chunk $k$ is:

+The uncertainty in survival probability prediction is then quantified as the standard deviation across chunks: